caylaremi-grc/web-security-assessment/web-security-assessment/web-security-assessment/findings/WEB-04-idor.md

 ## Recommendations
 - Enforce server-side authorization checks on every request
-- Verify the authenticated user owns or is permitted to access the requested object/resource
+- Verify that the authenticated user owns or is permitted to access the requested resource
-- Avoid exposing predictable object IDs directly (use indirect references/UUIDs if possible)
+- Avoid exposing predictable object identifiers (use UUIDs or indirect references where possible)
-- Implement proper access control and least-privilege principles
+- Implement strict access control and least-privilege principles